-20.New What role do LEAs and USHE institutions have regarding supporting students in CE participation?
+20. What role do LEAs and USHE institutions have regarding supporting students in CE participation?

-- 1. All students should be informed about the CE opportunities in their high school.
-Whenever possible, both high school sand institutions should provide students and parents with information about the CE program. - 2.
-While certain CE courses have prerequisite conditions set by the institution, LEAs and USHE institutions should evaluate all CE offerings to ensure there are no unnecessary or discriminatory enrollment conditions (Board Rule 277-701 states, "a middle school or high school shall provide all course registration opportunities to each student...may consider academic readiness but may not require prerequisites" that prevent students from accessing CE course enrollment). - 3.
+- All students should be informed about the CE opportunities in their high school.
+Whenever possible, both high schools and higher education institutions should provide students and parents with information about the CE program. - While certain CE courses have prerequisite conditions set by the institution, LEAs and USHE institutions should evaluate all CE offerings to ensure there are no unnecessary or discriminatory enrollment conditions (Board Rule 277-701 states that, "a high school shall provide all course registration opportunities to each student...may consider academic readiness but may not require prerequisites" that prevent students from accessing CE course enrollment).

 LEAs and USHE institutions should also work together to provide academic and student services supports to all students enrolled in CE courses necessary for student success.